rwieruch/favesound-redux/README.md

 ## Contribute

-Feel free to contribute to that project!
-I would love to see a GitHub issue where you want to work on!
-Moreover I will try to find the time to raise some issues myself where people can contribute.
+I am looking actively for contributors to make this project awesome!
+Feel free to contribute.
+It doesn't matter whether you are new to open source or are a veteran.
+I don't want to extend the project with new routes like: that's my profile page and that's my favorite track page.
+Moreover I see a lot of value in improving the status quo of the app.
+Improving the player, the playlist or the interaction overall.
+I would love to see a GitHub issue where you want to work on.
+Moreover I will try to find the time to raise some more issues where people can contribute.
 At the end it is a perfect project to get started in open source!

 ## Future